cybertheopal/STIG-Account-Authentication-Hardening/README.md

 ---

 <a id="62-lessons-learned"></a>
 ### 6.2 Lessons Learned

 **Importance of Authenticated Scanning:** Using valid Windows credentials during the scan was critical for accessing detailed system configurations.
-Without authenticated scanning, the compliance checks would have been incomplete, potentially missing critical vulnerabilities.
+Without authenticated scanning, the compliance checks would have been incomplete, potentially missing critical vulnerabilities.<br>

 **Prioritising Key Controls:** Focusing on a small, manageable set of compliance checks allowed for thorough remediation and verification.
-This approach is practical for real-world scenarios where time and resources may be limited.
+This approach is practical for real-world scenarios where time and resources may be limited.<br>

 **Real-World Relevance:** The lab highlighted the practical importance of strong password policies and secure Remote Desktop configurations.
-Real-world examples, like the LinkedIn and Citrix breaches, underscored how weak authentication practices can lead to significant security incidents.
+Real-world examples, like the LinkedIn and Citrix breaches, underscored how weak authentication practices can lead to significant security incidents.<br>

 **Group Policy Efficiency:** Using Group Policy Editor to enforce settings like password length and expiration was straightforward and effective.
-The gpupdate /force command ensured immediate policy application, which is valuable for rapid remediation in production environments.
+The gpupdate /force command ensured immediate policy application, which is valuable for rapid remediation in production environments.<br>

-**Iterative Validation:** Re-running scans after each remediation confirmed the effectiveness of the changes.
-This iterative process is essential for ensuring compliance and catching any misconfigurations that might persist.
+I**terative Validation:** Re-running scans after each remediation confirmed the effectiveness of the changes.
+This iterative process is essential for ensuring compliance and catching any misconfigurations that might persist.<br>

 This lab reinforced the value of proactive compliance scanning and targeted remediation in maintaining a secure system.
 These practices are directly applicable to real-world system administration and cybersecurity tasks.